qmk/qmk_firmware/keyboards/converter/a1200/readme.md

 ```

 * Keyboard Maintainer: [8bits4ever](https://github.com/8bits4ever)
-* Hardware Supported: Teensy 2.0++ board by PJRC
+* Hardware Supported: Teensy 2.0++ board by PJRC, MiSS-1200 FPGA by 8bits4ever
 * Hardware Availability: https://www.pjrc.com/store/teensypp.html

-For first time flashing use the reset button on the Teensy board enter in bootloader mode.
-Once the board is flashed you can use "HELP"+"R" on the Amiga keyboard for the same purpose.
+For first time flashing on the Teensy board, use the reset button to enter in bootloader mode.
+Once the board is flashed you can use "HELP"+"R" on the Amiga keyboard for reflashing.

 Make example for this keyboard (after setting up your build environment):